 Aside from the most obvious gourmet destinations, such as Italy, France, Portugal, and Spain, there are also remarkable offbeat hotspots for foodies in Europe.
 In Croatia, for instance, food is taken with pride, and family recipes are a legacy passed through generations and generations.

 Rich and varied, Croatian food is one of the must-try cuisines for those who are planning a trip to the Balkans and during your trip, you’ll find yourself filling your itinerary with famed eateries where you’ll be able to sample the most delicious flavors of the country.
-But, before your trip, read our comprehensive guide to learn all about this flavorful cuisine and learn what are the top 10 foods to try in Croatia.
+But, before your trip, read our comprehensive guide to learn all about this flavorful cuisine and learn about the best Croatia foods you must try.

 Croatian Food: Rich and Varied